 LOM is strongly committed to preventing the use of its operations for money laundering or any activity which facilitates money laundering or the funding of terrorist or criminal activities.
-Accordingly, the Company will comply with all applicable laws and regulations designed to combat money laundering activity and terrorist financing as well as guidance notes, enacted by the Bermuda Monetary Authority.
+Accordingly, the Company will comply with all applicable laws and regulations designed to combat money laundering activity and terrorist financing as well as guidance notes applicable in Bermuda and The Bahamas.

 - Have an AML policy that covers all businesses and customers of LOM

 - Designate a person responsible for compliance with LOM’s AML policy

 - Have procedures that require the collection of information in order to verify and identify each new customer

 - Only accept clients whose identity is established by conducting due diligence appropriate to the risk profile of the client

 - Monitor customers’ activity on an on going basis, as appropriate to the risk profile

 - Record and maintain transactional customer data for the required period of time

 - Provide regular anti-money laundering awareness training to staff and to include procedures for identifying unusual and potentially suspicious activity and reporting suspicious activity to competent authorities